Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 When you create or record a macro in Excel, it’s typically accessible only within that specific workbook.
 If you want to use the same code in other workbooks, save it to the Personal Macro Workbook.
 As a result, the macro is available to you every time you open Excel.

-After executing a macro, if you are not happy with your result, you might want to undo the macro action.
-To undo a macro action, you can not just use the Undo button or Ctrl + Z keys.
-Rather, add the below line in the code before letting your macro take any action:
+To undo a macro action, you won’t have the Undo button and can’t use the Ctrl + Z keys.
+Add the following line in the code before letting your macro take any action:

 ActiveWorkbook.Save